gabrielflorit/script-8.github.io/README.md

 # script-8

 ## TODO
-- add key listeners so we can play the game
+- don't show OK until we are done for real

 - add sound